ILIAS-eLearning/ILIAS/src/Data/README.md

 This service should contain standard datatypes for ILIAS that are used in many locations in the system and do not belong to a certain service.

+Other examples for data types that could (and maybe should be added here):

+* Option (akin to rusts type)
+* (il)Datetime
+* ObjectId, ReferenceId
+* HTML, Text, Markdown
+* List<int>, List<bool>, ...

+This is not to be confused with the service for types.
+This services is about the data, not the types thereof.
+It still uses types to talk about data (like a lot of code does), but it does not reify types as data (which the service for types and the PHP-ReflectionClass does).

 ## Result

 A result encapsulates a value or an error and simplifies the handling of those.